Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: Extended dedication from B. Keith

 \subsection{Acknowledgements}

-The authors gratefully thank Jesse Chan, J\'er\^{o}me Darbon, Alexandre Ern, Patrick Farrell, Caroline Geiersbach, Dohyun Kim, Tarik Dzanic, Boyan Lazarov, Michael Hinterm\"uller, Thomas J.R.~Hughes, Karl-Hermann Neeb, Chi-Wang Shu, and N.~Sukumar for their time and helpful discussions during the development of this work.
+The authors gratefully thank Jesse Chan, J\'er\^{o}me Darbon, Tarik Dzanic, Alexandre Ern, Patrick Farrell, Caroline Geiersbach, Dohyun Kim, Boyan Lazarov, Michael Hinterm\"uller, Thomas J.R.~Hughes, Karl-Hermann Neeb, Chi-Wang Shu, and N.~Sukumar for their time and helpful discussions during the development of this work.
 We also thank Dohyun Kim, Tzanio Kolev, Boyan Lazarov, Socratis Petrides, and Jingyi Wang for peer-reviewing our MFEM implementations in order to merge them into the source code as official MFEM examples.
-Finally, we thank J{\o}rgen Dokken for generously responding to our many inquiries about FEniCSx, as well as his help refactoring and preparing our FEniCSx implementations for public release.
+Next, we thank J{\o}rgen Dokken for generously responding to our many inquiries about FEniCSx, as well as his help refactoring and preparing our FEniCSx implementations for public release.
+We also thank Rami Masri for his meticulous reading of the manuscript, pointing out several statements that were unclear and a mistake we corrected before publication.
+Finally, we thank Markus Bachmayr and Endre S\"uli for carefully and patiently handling the manuscript and the anonymous reviewers for their helpful and detailed comments.

 \phantomsection